msoap/go-carpet/README.md

 Usage
 -----

-    go-carpet [-options] [paths]
+    usage: go-carpet [options] [paths]
-    options:
+      -256colors
-        -256colors - use more colors on 256-color terminal (indicate the level of coverage) -args - pass additional arguments for go test (for example "-short" or "-i -timeout t") -file string - comma-separated list of files to test (default: all) -func string - comma-separated functions list (default: all functions) -include-vendor - include vendor directories for show coverage (Godeps, vendor) -summary - only show summary for each file -version - get version
+        	use more colors on 256-color terminal (indicate the level of coverage) -args string
+        	pass additional arguments for go test
+      -file string
+        	comma-separated list of files to test (default: all) -func string
+        	comma-separated functions list (default: all functions)
+      -include-vendor
+        	include vendor directories for show coverage (Godeps, vendor) -summary
+        	only show summary for each file
+      -version
+        	get version

 For view coverage in less, use `-R` option: